AngelSayani/Code-Lab-Developing-a-Python-Data-Analysis-Script-with-Pandas/README.md

 - Basic knowledge of Python syntax and functions
 - Familiarity with simple data structures like lists and dictionaries
-- Understanding of basic programming concepts like loops and conditionals
+- Understanding of programming concepts like loops and conditionals
 - No prior experience with pandas or data visualization is required

 ### Setup Instructions